 Do not expect your partner to provide everything - this is a misnomer that only set us up for disappointment.
 A great partner can support you but they are not going to solve your existential problems for you.
 The point of a relationship is not for you to have all of your life’s problems fixed by your partner, nor is it for you to fix all of your partner’s life problems.
 The point of a relationship is to have two individuals unconditionally support each other as they deal with their own problems together.

 And importantly, while you should ask them for things you need, do not put the expectation on a perfect partner to somehow keep your avoidant tendencies 'in check' by being disinterested, policing you, not expressing needs, not leaning on you or showing emotion, never being around, doubting the relationship, withdrawing and/or behaving negatively, distantly or playing games themselves, to stimulate you to temporarily 'snap out' of your avoidance and pursue; or alternatively by somehow always intuiting exactly what it is you want when you behave like this.
 In reality, these are unhealthy attempts to simulate a parent-child dynamic and will only lead to a cycle of negativity that hastens relationship breakdown.
-It rarely leads to a stable, happy relationship (some healthy independence within a relationship of course is also important, and if you need a certain level of space this is something you could discuss up-front - but this is a different thing).
+It rarely leads to a stable, happy relationship (some independence within a relationship of course is healthy, and if you need a certain level of space this is something you could discuss up-front - but this is a different thing).
 Holding someone else responsible for our deep-rooted behaviours is a victim mentality that hinders functional relationships.
 Ultimately these feelings are not down to your partner, and a partner cannot nor should not solve them (although they can definitely support you in it).
 Though not your fault, they are your responsibility.
-Instead, take compassionate ownership of your tendencies, where they come from, and how you can fix them, and bring a cycle of positivity into the relationship (see Behaviour Strategies II).
+Instead, take compassionate ownership of your tendencies, where they come from, and how you can fix them (taking responsibility for communicating how you are feeling and placing your own limits), and bring a cycle of positivity into the relationship (see Behaviour Strategies II).

 “Remember that real love doesn’t feel like a fantasy.
 Real love feels like real life, but a real life that you can finally experience with all of your senses.
 Real love is a divine series of clumsy manoeuvres, unnerving mistakes, flashes of joy and lust and self-doubt and fear and anger and irritation and also peace.
 When you’re in love and you’re seen clearly by another person whose only intention is to love you, here, in the flawed, real world.
 This person is not some fantasy “soulmate” with magical qualities that radiate around them and make you nervous and happy forever and ever.
 Ordinary, lovable people who can see you clearly and who understand that flaws are human and not a deal-breaker are everywhere, once you start to see yourself and your own flaws the same way.
 And when you are finally embraced by someone who accepts your good and your bad with patience and grace, it feels strange and amazing and frightening.
 It is not an escape.
 It is not always “romantic” in the “music swelling, cameras circling” sense.
 You don’t get to be the hero.
 You get to be a vulnerable human being, with needs, with problems, with emotions.
 That is enough.
 Start now.
 Be a regular person who has needs of their own.
 Don’t try to be a fantasy.
 Be an awkward interloper, someone who says the wrong thing and feels the wrong way and is all sharp elbows and mumbled words and lopsided smiles and perfectly timed mistakes.
 Open your heart and embrace the awkward interloper.
 Give the interloper your love.
 They are more than worthy of it.”